alexandreleroux/Seaboard/contribute.md

-# Contributing to this
+# Contributing to this collaborative Seaboard guide

-Detailed step-by-step instruction:
+Detailed step-by-step instructions:

 1. Login to GitHub, or create a free account if you don't have one
 2. Go to the page you want to modify